Budget 2020 caregiver initiatives

 - The increase to the base rate will be $25 per week per child.

-- As the Birthday and Christmas Allowances are set at half the weekly rate of the Foster Care Allowance, caregivers will also see an increase to these allowances after 6 July 2020.
+- As the Birthday and Christmas Allowances are set at half the weekly Foster Care Allowance, caregivers will also see an increase to these payments after 6 July 2020.

-- Caregivers who receive the Foster Care Allowance will be entitled to continue to receive the Foster Care Allowance for up to 20 days per child, while that child is in respite care with an approved caregiver.
-This will take effect from 1 June 2020 for the next year.
+- Caregivers who receive the Foster Care Allowance will be entitled to 20 days paid respite care per child from 1 June 2020 for the next year.

-- This entitlement has risen from the previous two days paid respite per child.
+- This entitlement has risen from the previous two days paid respite per child per year.

 - We will be working with our caregivers individually on how this respite can be applied.